ezipro/ezipro.github.io/about.md

 ### Who are you

 My name is Ezika Promise a Nigerian and graduate of Mechanical Engineering.
-For years I have been passionate looking for ways to achieve my goal of becoming a software Engineer.
+For years I have been passionate looking for ways to achieving my goal of becoming a software Engineer.

 ### What do you do